 As time went on, I eventually realized that what I loved most about my job was making a real difference in peoples lives.
 I was told I have a knack for deep and stimulating conversations and should look into a career where I can be more engaged with people.
 I initially went to school to become a military Chaplain, so I could help soldiers with mental health issues.
 But once I started learning, I became passionate about education and decided to continue with a Masters degree.
 At this point, I didn’t know where my education would take me, until I did an internship with a local counselling organization.
 I had done internships before, in other fields, but this one stuck with me.
 I absolutely loved the work.
 I spent countless days and nights reading everything I could get my hands on to become a better therapist.
 I have never loved learning about something so much.
 I found my calling.

 I began my career in Kitchener-Waterloo, working at KW Counselling Services, then moving to London to work at Family Service Thames Valley, while also working as a family support worker for troubled youth.
-I eventually moved to Simcoe county to pursue some of my other loves of life: spending time outdoors, hiking, skiing, and biking.
+I eventually moved to Simcoe county to pursue some of my other loves of life: spending time outdoors, running, hiking, skiing, and biking.
 I worked in non-profit agencies and Community Health Centres and helped launch provincial psychotherapy programs with the Ontario Ministry of Health.
 I eventually realized that the best therapy I could offer people would be in my own practice and started my practice in 2017.

+So there you have it, from the corn fields of Southern Ontario, to the training grounds of the Canadian military, to the University classroom, and into the therapy office.
 I think my therapy practice reflects my life experiences in how I balance hard work and dedication with a softness and inquisitive nature.
 I aim to provide a friendly and accepting atmosphere while providing high quality, life-changing treatment.